Chrome Ore Base Prices Rise on Ferro-Chrome Market Strength

-India‘s Odisha Mining Corporation (OMC) has raised the base prices of chrome ore in its September auction due to rising ferro-chrome prices.
-The base price for 48-49.99% grade ore from the South Kaliapani mines is now set at 19,743 rupees per tonne ($236.5/t), an increase from August’s 18,386 rupees.
-This price hike reflects the growing demand for higher returns from exports amid the upward trend in ferro-chrome prices.
+India’s Odisha Mining Corporation (OMC) raised the base prices of chrome ore in its September auction.
+The new price for 48–49.99% grade ore from the South Kaliapani mines is 19,743 rupees per tonne ($236.5), up from 18,386 rupees in August.
+This adjustment reflects increased ferro-chrome prices and stronger export-driven demand.

-OMC will not offer its 50-51.99% grade ore from the Sukrangi mines this month, which had a base price of about 20,173 rupees per tonne in August.
+This month, OMC will not offer 50–51.99% grade chrome ore from its Sukrangi mines.
+Last month, this grade had a base price of 20,173 rupees per tonne, but no supply is available for September.

-The state’s trading firm, MSTC, will sell 22,400 tonnes of 42-54% grade friable chrome ore from both the South Kaliapani and Sukrangi mines on September 20.
-This is a decrease from the 24,800 tonnes offered in August, likely due to lower output attributed to the monsoon season.
+India’s trading agency MSTC plans to auction 22,400 tonnes of 42–54% grade friable chrome ore from both South Kaliapani and Sukrangi mines on September 20.
+This is a reduction from the 24,800 tonnes offered in August, likely due to monsoon-related output disruptions.

-MSTC will also provide around 1,300 tonnes of lumps, chips, and fines (30-36% grade) from the Bangur mines.
-Despite these price increases, India’s domestic ferro-chrome prices for 60% grade have remained stable at 106,000-108,000 rupees per tonne ex-works as of September 19.
+MSTC will also auction 1,300 tonnes of lower-grade chrome lumps, chips, and fines (30–36%) from the Bangur mines.
+Despite the rise in ore base prices, India’s domestic ferro-chrome prices for 60% grade have remained stable at 106,000–108,000 rupees per tonne as of September 19.

 Leave a Reply